HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 God wants everlasting righteousness on the part of all of His creatures, new heavens and a new earth wherein dwells righteousness.

-Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy.
+“Seventy weeks are determined for your people and for your holy city, to finish the transgression, to make an end of sins, to make reconciliation for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy, and to anoint the Most Holy.
 (Daniel 9:24)

-Satan understands that the material creation is superior to the spirit Paradise and it is here that he intends to rule.
+Satan knows that the material creation is superior to the spirit Paradise and it is here that he intends to rule.
 Satan’s rule is not brought to an end in us or in the earth when we are forgiven, baptized in water, born again, or filled with God’s Spirit.
 Satan’s rule is not threatened until we come to the Altar of Incense, bow before God in stern holiness and obedience, and plead, “Not my will but Yours be done.”

 When we bow in stern obedience we make it possible for the Father and the Son to enter us and begin to work through us.
 The work of the Father and the Son is to put down all disobedience and to bring everlasting righteousness into our personality and actions and then into our surroundings.
 This is the Kingdom of God.